Legal Aid’s Student Internship Program

 To Apply for an Internship

-Please note that positions are open until filled (please see thetop of this page for our current hiring status).
-Additionally, because of the volume of applications that we typically receive, we regret that we will only be able to contact those candidates whom we would like to interview.
+Because of the volume of applications that we receive, we are only able to contact those candidates whom we would like to interview.